Kevin Weeks: Arrest

-The informant
+Government witness

 Imprisoned in Rhode Island, it took about two weeks for Weeks to decide to co-operate with authorities, leading some in South Boston to dub him "Kevin Squeaks" or "Two Weeks".
-Weeks stated that he was approached by one of his fellow prisoners, a made man in the New England crime family, who made a surprising suggestion–he should testify against Bulger and Flemmi.
+Weeks stated that he was approached by one of his fellow prisoners, a "made man" in the New England crime family, who made a surprising suggestion: he should testify against Bulger and Flemmi.
 As the mafioso put it, "Remember, you can't rat on a rat.
 Those guys have been giving up everyone for thirty years."

 He was also unnerved when two lawyers told him his chances at trial were dismal.
 Prosecutors were outraged at Winter Hill's crime spree, and were also frustrated when IRA sleeper associate James "Gentleman Jim" Mulvey refused to flip.
-Weeks recalled that his attorneys told him that prosecutors wanted to take their anger out on Weeks and press for the maximum if he were convicted–which would have all but assured he would die in prison.
+Weeks recalled that his attorneys told him that prosecutors wanted to take their anger out on Weeks and press for the maximum if he were convicted—which would have all but assured he would die in prison.
 In addition, Weeks was also deeply impressed by the cooperation of John Martorano, a legendary enforcer for the Winter Hill Gang.

-He led authorities to six different bodies buried by the Winter Hill Gang, including the triple grave of Hussey, McIntyre and Barrett.
-He implicated Bulger in the murder of Brian Halloran (nicknamed "Balloonhead" by Bulger) as well as agreeing to testify against Stephen Flemmi and Whitey Bulger.
+Weeks negotiated a plea deal with federal prosecutors in 1999.
+He confessed to being an accessory to five murders.
+In 2000, Weeks led authorities to six different bodies buried by the Winter Hill Gang, including the triple grave of Hussey, McIntyre and Barrett, as well as a cache of weapons in Flemmi's home in South Boston.
+He implicated Bulger in the murder of Brian Halloran (nicknamed "Balloonhead" by Bulger), helped solve the 1981 contract killing of businessman Roger Wheeler, and agreed to testify against Flemmi and Bulger.
 He also revealed that Whitey's younger brothers, Senate President Billy Bulger and juvenile magistrate clerk Jackie Bulger, had talked with Whitey while he was on the lam.
 According to Weeks, Jackie had even helped Whitey get a fake ID which Weeks delivered to Whitey during a rendezvous in Chicago.

 Jackie was sentenced to six months in federal prison for lying to a grand jury about his actions, while Billy was forced to resign as president of the University of Massachusetts.
-Weeks also testified against two of Bulger's friends in law enforcement; Special Agent Connolly and Lieutenant Richard J. Schneiderhan of the Massachusetts State Police.
-Weeks was then sentenced to five years in federal prison.
+Weeks also testified against two of Bulger's friends in law enforcement; FBI Special Agent John Connolly and Lieutenant Richard J. Schneiderhan of the Massachusetts State Police.
+Weeks' cooperation was critical in the conviction of Connolly.
+On March 22, 2004, Weeks was sentenced to six years in federal prison, including time served.

 Family

 Kevin Weeks married his longtime girlfriend, Pamela Cavaleri (born 1957), on April 26, 1980 at the Gate of Heaven Roman Catholic Church in their native South Boston.
-They have two sons, Kevin Barry Weeks (born 1982), to whom Whitey Bulger stood as godfather, and Brian Weeks (born 1986), to whom Kevin O'Connor, another former enforcer, stood as godfather.
-The couple later separated.
+They have two sons.